Only BJP-led alliance can secure Punjab, uproot drug problem: Amit Shah | Politics

 Raising the issue of 1984 anti-Sikh riots, he alleged that the Congress committed ''a sin by killing Sikhs in Delhi''.

 ''Nobody can forget the anti-Sikh riots.
-My eyes well up when I recall them.
+My eyes well up when I remember them.
 Channi should explain it,'' Shah demanded.

 He also said it was the BJP-led government which put behind bars those involved in the riots.